iqbalabd/iqbalabd.github.io/content/posts/2024/the-psf-election-results-2024-en.md

 * [A Step Closer To The Future For The PSF]({filename}/posts/2023/a-step-closer-to-the-future-for-the-psf-2023-en.md)
 * [My thoughts on the PSF Election results - Jeff Triplett's Micro.blog](https://micro.webology.dev/2024/07/16/my-thoughts-on.html)
 * [Getting elected for the PSF Board of Directors - Cristián Maureira-Fredes](https://maureira.xyz/posts/getting-elected-for-the-psf-board-of-directors.html)

+[^fn01]: Updated with latest data from the PSF.
+Thank you to Phyllis, Deb and Jeff for pointing this out